Jubilee Year of

 Pope Leo XIV has declared 2026 a special Jubilee Year in honor of St. Francis of Assisi.
 In response, the Diocese of Richmond has named St. Clare of Assisi Retreat Center as an approved pilgrimage site for this sacred celebration marking the 800th anniversary of St. Francis’s death.
 Between January 10, 2026 and January 10, 2027, pilgrims may visit our sacred grounds to receive a Plenary Indulgence under the usual conditions.

 The Board of Directors at St. Clare of Assisi Retreat Center is thrilled and deeply humbled by this designation as an official pilgrimage site.
 This recognition invites the faithful to experience the spiritual richness of pilgrimage right here in Hampton, Virginia.
 We are planning special open house days throughout the Jubilee Year, coordinated with Franciscan saints’ feast days.
-Dates and details will be announced soon!

 • Groups may also contact us directly to arrange pilgrimage visits when retreats are not scheduled.